-2.2.1 RISKS OF DEPENDENCE ON A SINGLE PRODUCT, THE BIOPROSTHETIC ARTIFICIAL HEART, AND THE TECHNOLOGICAL APPROACH ADOPTED BY THE COMPANY

-The Company remains dependent on the clinical development and commercial success of its bioprosthetic artificial heart.
+2.2.1 RISKS OF DEPENDENCE ON A SINGLE PRODUCT, THE BIOPROSTHETIC ARTIFICIAL HEART, AND THE TECHNOLOGICAL APPROACH ADOPTED BY THE COMPANY development and commercial success of its bioprosthetic artificial heart.
 The development of this complex bioprosthesis, which the Company can not guarantee the outcome, required and still requires significant investments until its commercialization phase in terms of time and financial resources, as well as the involvement of highly qualified staff.